rolandmueller/bigdata/streamlit.md

 ## Requirements

 The dashboard should have the following interactive widgets:
-1. a year slider to control the year (only one year will be displayes)
+1. a year slider to control the year (only one year will be displayed)
 2. a multiselect widget for selecting one or more countries

 The dashboard does **NOT** to have to be animated (like the Gapminder one).